iamapinan/Basic-WordPress/README.md

 - **Redis** docker image for database cache.

 ### Running
-Start service by run command `docker compose up -d` service will run on http://localhost:8080 you can open it with web browser.
+Start service by run command `docker compose up -d` service will runing on http://localhost:8080.
+you can open it with web browser.

 ### Instructor.
 Apinan Woratrakun (Nu)